NandhithaR/database/README.md

 count: Takes a table and column name and returns the count of that column.

-averageGroup: Takes the table name as the first parameter, performs the aggregate functionality on the next single attribute passed to the function grouped by all the rest attributes.
+averageGroup: Takes the table name as the first parameter, performs the aggregate average on the next single attribute passed to the function grouped by all the rest attributes.

-sumGroup:  Takes the table name as the first parameter, performs the aggregate functionality on the next single attribute passed to the function grouped by all the rest attributes.
+sumGroup:  Takes the table name as the first parameter, performs the aggregate sum on the next single attribute passed to the function grouped by all the rest attributes.

-countGroup: Takes the table name as the first parameter, performs the aggregate functionality on the next single attribute passed to the function grouped by all the rest attributes.
+countGroup: Takes the table name as the first parameter, performs the aggregate count on the next single attribute passed to the function grouped by all the rest attributes.

 movingAvg: Takes a table, an attribute and a constant k as it parameters.
-K-way moving aggregate of the attribute is returned.
+K-way moving average of the attribute is returned.

 movingSum: Takes a table, an attribute and a constant k as it parameters.
-K-way moving aggregate of the attribute is returned.
+K-way moving sum of the attribute is returned.

 select: Takes the table name and column names along with some condition and displays the result based on the condition given.
 This method supports select with multiple ands (with and without arithmetic operation on columns), select with multiple or (with and without arithmetic operation on columns)  select with just one codition

 project: Takes the table name and columns as parameters and returns a table with the column